 NCASI’s affairs are directed by the Board of Governors, which is elected by the member companies annually and consists of approximately 25 senior executives.
 The Board appoints an Executive Committee to manage the organization’s financial, administrative, and technical affairs.

 The Board also appoints an Operating Committee in the U.S. and a Steering Committee in Canada.
 These committees are composed of Member Company senior personnel familiar with the environmental issues facing the forest products industry.
 The U.S. Operating and Canadian Steering Committees meet several times annually to identify and prioritize the research projects undertaken by NCASI’s Technical Studies Program and to monitor progress toward achieving program results.
 Ad hoc committees and specialists convene as needed to provide expert advice in specific fields, such as forestry and health effects.

 Our President is Dirk Krouskop.
-Other members of our Executive Leadership Team include Tammerah Garren, Reid Miner, Vipin Varma, Darren Miller, Paul Weigand, and Kirsten Vice.
+Other members of our Executive Leadership Team include Tammerah Garren, Vipin Varma, Darren Miller, Paul Weigand, and Kirsten Vice.
 Click here to learn more about our staff leadership.

 NCASI’s extensive research program is made possible by the annual dues of our Member Companies.
 Membership is open to forest products companies in the United States, Canada, and beyond.